 Ideally, product line strategies should guide people to work collaboratively.
 And strategies should lead one function to boost the impact from others.

-A clear product line strategy communicated in easily understood words is a first step to good execution.
-Without a means to form strategies and a language to communicate them, product lines fall short of their potential.
+A clear product line strategy presented in easily understood words is a first step toward good execution.
+Without a means to form strategies and a language to share them, product lines fall short of their potential.

 [i] “A mere 7% of employees today fully understand their company’s business strategies and what’s expected of them in order to help achieve company goals.”
 Robert S. Kaplan and David P. Norton, “The Strategy-Focused Organization,” Harvard Business School Press, 2001

 -Harvard Business Review article, “When CEOs Talk Strategy, Is Anyone Listening?”
 June 2013: 29% of people could state their company’s strategy… 71% could not.

 [ii] When to Use Quantitative Methods – https://cirt.gcu.edu/research/developmentresources/research_ready/quantresearch/whentouse